 A registered professional nurse leads a team of clinical nursing staff to deliver excellent personalized care.
 The nursing team consists of registered nurses, licensed practical nurses, counselors, and patient care assistants.
 Additionally, advanced practice nurses and other specialists are available to meet your specialized needs.

-Our guest relations advocates are here to accommodate the needs of patients, visitors, physicians, and staff.
-Should you have a question or concern during your stay, please call (609) 394-6336 (Capital Health Regional Medical Center) or (609) 303-4280 (Hopewell).
+Our patient advocates, part of our Patient Experience Department, are here to accommodate the needs of patients and their guests.
+Should you have a question or concern during your stay, please call 609-394-6336 (Capital Health Regional Medical Center) or 609-303-4280 (Capital Health Medical Center - Hopewell).

-As members of the healthcare team, the Pastoral Care Department offers spiritual support to patients.
+As members of the health care team, our Center for Pastoral Care offers spiritual support to patients.
 They are concerned with the spiritual and emotional well-being of all patients and their families.
 The chaplains are available to work with patients, their families, and the representatives of their faith communities.
 If a patient has no religious affiliation, the Pastoral Care Department offers support and caring.
 If a patient has a religious affiliation, the department can notify the patient’s clergy and congregation.
 A priest, assigned by the Catholic Diocese of Trenton, provides a sacramental ministry to our Roman Catholic patients.
-Contact Pastoral Care at (609) 394-6000, ext.
+Contact Pastoral Care at 609-394-6000, ext.
 6991 (Regional Medical Center), 609-303-4641 (Hopewell) or call our confidential hospital prayer request line (609-303-4381).

 Additional members of your health care team